ChristopherAndrewTopalian/CATopalian_JavaScript_NW.js/README.md

 }
 ```

-getFreeRam.js - we save this in ourFirstApp, src, js
+getFreeRam.js - we save this in ourFirstApp/src/js/memory
 ```javascript
 // getFreeRam.js